eleanorcamp/ArtificialEcosystem/pseduo.md

 Simulate some version of a simple artificial ecosystem.
 As an example:

 Artificial life simulation
-Everything takes place in a 100 meter by 100 meter square
+Everything takes place in a 100-meter by 100-meter square

 Laws of physics: each season enough sunlight falls for exactly 100 new plants to grow, randomly distributed.